-Segment performance is evaluated by Management based on reportable segment Adjusted EBITDA, which is a measure of profit (loss) before tax and excluding finance costs, interest income, finance lease income and other non-cash items comprising depreciation, forest depletion cost as a result of harvesting, amortisation, fair value gain on plantation forest assets, reversal of (write-down) of inventories, impairment losses, reversal of impairment and non-cash share-based payment expenses.
+Segment performance is evaluated by the Management based on reportable segment Adjusted EBITDA, which is a measure of profit (loss) before tax and excluding finance costs, interest income, finance lease income and other non-cash items comprising depreciation, forest depletion cost as a result of harvesting, amortisation, fair value gain on plantation forest assets, reversal of (write-down) of inventories, impairment losses and reversal of impairment.
 In addition, the Management also reviews the abovementioned non-cash items, finance costs, interest income, finance lease income, EBITDA and (loss) profit before tax for each reportable segment.